Interested in a job at RACQ?

-- Click on the job vacancy you wish to apply for;
+- Find job vacancy you wish to apply for on our job board

-- Attach your covering letter, resume and supporting documents to your e-mail application, and click send.
+- Attach your cover letter, resume and supporting documents to your application

-- A covering letter clearly identifying the position you are applying for, and outlining your skills and experience;
+- A cover letter clearly identifying the position you are applying for, and outlining your skills and experience.

-- Your resume must be clear, concise and up-to-date; including relevant personal contact details, and work history;
+- A clear, concise and up-to-date resume with relevant contact details, and work history.

 - Your application must be received by the Hiring Manager prior to the closing date and time, in order to be considered;